andreashe/NI-import-own-nicnt-files/README.md

 Described for Windows 10

-And you need to get the old Kontakt 5.

 - Give Write permission for you or all users to: c:\Program Files\Common Files\Native Instruments\Service Center
 - Use Kontakted to create the *.nicnt and wallpaper.png for your instrument